scribe-security/docs/docs/platforms/overview.md

 Following are options that configure Scribe's `valint` tool:

 The option `--valint.scribe.client-id` sets the Scribe client ID, with an empty string as the default.
-The `valint` tool will uset the environment varialble `SCRIBE_CLIENT_ID` if it exists.
+The `valint` tool will use the environment variable `SCRIBE_CLIENT_ID` if it exists.

 The option `--valint.scribe.client-secret` specifies the Scribe client secret, also defaulting to an empty string.
 The `valint` tool will use the environment variable `SCRIBE_CLIENT_SECRET` if it exists.

-The option `--valint.scribe.enable` allows for enabling the Scribe client, with an empty string as default indicating it's disabled by default.
+The option `--valint.scribe.enable` allows for enabling the `valint` to upload the evidence to ScribeHub, with an empty string as default indicating it's disabled by default.

 The option `--valint.context-type` sets the Valint context type, with the default potentially sourced from the VALINT_CONTEXT_TYPE environment variable.

 The option `--valint.log-level` specifies the log level for Valint, defaulting to an empty string.

 The option `--valint.output-directory` sets the directory for local evidence caching, with a default defined by default_valint_output_directory.
+These evidence files include the wrappers and signatures as applied by the `valint` tool, while the ones stored in `--evidence.local.path` are raw evidence files.

 The option `--valint.bin specifies` the path to the Valint CLI binary, defaulting to a path under the user's home directory.